 Jeśli jesteś Polakiem lub masz wspomnienia z Polski, zapraszamy do przysłania artykułu na naszą stronę.
 Bardzo chciałbym otrzymywać artykuły na temat polskiej gospodarki, kultury, geografii, historii i walorów turystycznych Polski.
 I nie zapomnij dołączyć zdjęcia swojej miejscowości, miasta czy regionu.

 I hope you enjoy visiting Poland Travel Guide and exploring the country of Poland with me.
-Don’t forget to look on the “Blog” for details of my latest trips and other thoughts.
-Please feel free to contact Poland Travel Guide with your articles and photographs to enable me to make it even more interesting for all our viewers.
+Don't forget to look on the “Blog” for details of my latest trips and other thoughts.
+If you would like to write any articles or can provide useful information about Poland please feel free to contact us at Poland Travel Guide to enable the site to be even more interesting for all our viewers.